rust-rosetta/rust-rosetta/CONTRIBUTING.md

 provides many additional lints that can help prevent unidiomatic and inefficient code.
 Install the subcommand with `cargo install clippy`.

-Certain lints are allowed or denied based on the presence of the `clippy` feature.
-So, you should invoke `cargo clippy` like so:
+Certain `clippy` lints may lead to false positives, or may not make sense in the context of your task.
+In this repository, lints are allowed or denied based on the presence of the `clippy` feature.
+So, you should invoke `cargo clippy` like
+so:

 ```bash
 $ cargo clippy --bin fizzbuzz --feature clippy